 - Direct support of the Coeliac Disease Support Group and the Crohn’s and Colitis Support Groups to improve patient education and knowledge.

-- Support of research concerning the frequency, causes, diagnosis, investigation, treatment, effects and cost of inflammatory bowel disease
+- Support of research concerning the frequency, causes, diagnosis, investigation, treatment, effects and cost of inflammatory bowel disease, Bowel cancer and Coeliac Disease.

 - Equipment to facilitate research into liver disease such as viral hepatitis and autoimmune liver disease.